chnandu/practice-problems/README.md

 # practice-problems
-This is going to solve two problems for me:
+Created this repo for two reasons:
-1) Learning GitHub
+1) Learning about GitHub
-2) Practicing the most commonly asked interview questions and less commonly asked interview questions, and adding the solutions to github.
+2) Solving the most commonly asked interview questions and less commonly asked interview questions.